Skip to main content

 According to the Education Act, compulsory pre-primary education lasts 1 year, or, in the case of children with postponement of the commencement of schooling, two years.
 The obligation applies to children from the beginning of the school year (September) following the day they reach the age of 5 years up to the beginning of their compulsory school attendance.

-The parent's or guardian's notification of the individual education of a child should contain:
+The parent's or legal representative's notification of the individual education of a child should contain:

 • the first name (or names), family name, birth number, and place of residence of the child (in the case of a foreigner, the place of residence of the child)